saraparveen26/Data-Visualization---US-Border-Crossing/README.md

 The people traffic for the US-Mexico border is 3 times higher than the US-Canada border overall across the 10 years analyzed i.e. 2009-2018.
 The US-Mexico border has 1.2 billion more people crossing the border overall.
 The vehicle traffic for the US-Mexico border is also 2 times higher than the traffic across the US-Canada border.
 The US-Mexico border has 380 million more vehicles crossing the border overall.
 For both the people and vehicle traffic, the US-Mexico border has an upward tick of activity from 2012 to 2018, jumping about 23% for its vehicle traffic and jumping about 21% for its people traffic.
 For both the US-Mexico border and the US-Canada border, the people traffic is much higher in general.

-# *Question 2 - Which are the top 5 busiest ports between US and Canada?*
+# *Question 2 - What are the top 5 busiest ports along the US-Canada border?*

 For this question, line graphs were used to look at the people traffic and the vehicle traffic across the US-Canada border.